ertugrulsalih/TensorRT-Resnet50-FPS-Comparison/README.md

 # Real-Time Classifier With TensorRT

 This work was conducted on a laptop equipped with Ubuntu 20.04 and an Nvidia GTX 1070 graphics card.
-The outcomes of the live image classification test are presented below.
-The study encompasses a performance comparison utilising a pre-existing PyTorch model, converting the .pth format model to ONNX format, and evaluating both models with ONNX Runtime.
-The results are expressed in frames per second (FPS) values on both the central processing unit (CPU) and the graphics processing unit (GPU) of the aforementioned laptop.
+The outcomes of the real-time image classification test are presented below.
+The study involves a performance comparison by utilizing a pre-trained PyTorch model, converting the model from .pth to ONNX format, and evaluating both models using ONNX Runtime and TensorRT.
+The results are measured in frames per second (FPS) on both the CPU and GPU of the system.
+This study highlights the efficiency of deep learning models in real-time object detection and their performance across different frameworks and inference engines.

 ## Project Structure